Derangement

-Number of possible permutations and derangements of n elements. n! (n factorial) is the number of n-permutations; !n (n subfactorial) is the number of derangements – n-permutations where all of the n elements change their initial places.
+Number of possible permutations and derangements of n elements. n! (n factorial) is the number of n-permutations; !n is the number of derangements – n-permutations where all of the n elements change their initial places.

 In combinatorial mathematics, a derangement is a permutation of the elements of a set in which no element appears in its original position.
 In other words, a derangement is a permutation that has no fixed points.